IBM-Security/verify-operator/README.md

 ### Secrets

 A Kubernetes secret is used by the operator controller to store sensitive information.
-This secret must be created in the Kubernetes namespace in which the IBM Security Verify operator is running.

 The secret includes the following data fields: